-- Bake for 9-12 minutes, until cookies are puffy and cookie tops start to form cracks.
-Do not overbake!
+Bake for 9-12 minutes, until cookies are puffy and cookie tops start to form cracks.
+Once they are puffed, baked for one additional minute then remove from oven.
 Allow to cool on baking sheets for 5 minutes before transferring cookies to wire racks to cool completely.
 Store cookies in airtight containers for up to one week.
 They also freeze very well.

 ½ teaspoon baking soda (Natron).